Hockey Offsides Rule For Kids

 Icing is when an offensive player, who is behind the center red line, shoots the puck towards the other end of the ice and the puck crosses the other team’s goal line without being touched.
 If the puck is retrieved by a player on the other team, icing is called by the referee.
-After the whistle is blown, the game stops and a faceoff occurs in the defensive zone of the team that was called for icing.
+After the whistle is blown, the game stops, and a face-off occurs in the defensive zone of the team that was called for icing.

 It is possible to score on a delayed offside in hockey.
 During a delayed offside, if the attacking team shoots and scores on the opposing team, the goal will not count.
-However, if the defensive team happens to shoot and score on their own goal on accident, the attacking team will be awarded a goal.
+However, if the defensive team happens to shoot and score on their own goal accidentally, the attacking team will be awarded a goal.